 However, not all rates products that we clear are required to be traded on a SEF or DCM.
 Some clearable instruments can be traded bilateral directly with another counterparty, such as a swap dealer.

-Comparable rules will also be implemented in the EU in 2018.
-Under MiFID II and MiFIR directive, certain interest rate swaps will be obliged to be traded on trading venues which are Regulated Markets, Multilateral Trading Facilities (MTF) or Organised Trading Facilities (OTFs).
+Comparable rules were implemented in the EU on January 2018.
+Under MiFID II and MiFIR directive, certain interest rate swaps are obliged to be traded on trading venues which are Regulated Markets, Multilateral Trading Facilities (MTF) or Organised Trading Facilities (OTFs).

-To date, SwapClear has established connectivity with 13 execution venues with additional MTFs being onboarded in 2017.
+To date, SwapClear has established connectivity with 33 execution venues.

-Trading venues can connect to SwapClear via a middleware provider, such as MarkitWire, or through our proprietary direct connectivity platform, ClearLink.
+Trading venues can connect to SwapClear via a middleware provider, such as MarkitWire and Traiana, or through our proprietary direct connectivity platform, ClearLink.
+Venues may opt to connect through multiple connections via ClearLink.

-See below for list of the venues currently onboarded to SwapClear and their connectivity mode:
+See below for list of the venues currently onboarded to SwapClear and their connectivity methods:

 The process of how a client trade is submitted and registered at LCH is straightforward.